nolageek/twitch/README.md

 # Imaginary Internet Points

-### Earn IIP by spending time in chat and other activities!!
+### Earn Points by spending time in chat and other activities!!

 15 points every 10 min (subs get 45!)